Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 ### Contact

-- The form's is used to get feedback from the user.
+- This page display the feedback forms.

 ## Features Left to Implement